geekaholic/install-buddy/README.md

 Some packages might be named differently depending on distro.
 Eg: [the-silver-searcher](https://github.com/ggreer/the_silver_searcher), a faster alternative to `ack-grep` is named differently depending on distro.
 Look at following example above on how to write it.

+## Skip package installation for some distros
+Some times you may want to skip installing a package for a specific distro or distro family.
+For example you might want to skip `MacOSX` when installing `docker` package because on OSX it's not installed via homebrew.

+Note: This feature can not be combined with the `-only` feature.

+## Installing packages "Only" on some distros
+Some times you might want to restrict installation of a package to `only` one distro name or family.
+This works similar to the `-skip` feature except you specify the distros to only install on.

+Note: This feature can not be combined with the `-skip` feature.